JeComtempleDuCodeSource/HI3-Manga-Downloader/README.md

 # HI3-Manga-Downloader
-Very short PHP script to download Mangas from the official HI3 Manga site.
+Very short PHP script to download books(manhua if you prefer) from the official HI3 COMIC site.

+# TO DO
+Find a way to display chinese characters for chinese versions of the books.